Dictionary » Nouns » Safety – Meaning, Definition, Synonyms and Antonyms

 1. What does “safety” actually mean?

 “Safety” means being protected from harm or risk.
-It’s about ensuring that people, places, or things are free from threats that could cause injury or loss.
+It’s about ensuring that people, places, or things are free from threats that could cause injury, loss, or other negative outcomes.

 2. Can “safety” refer to emotional or psychological well-being?